United States v. Salerno: Decision

 Chief Justice Rehnquist wrote the opinion for the majority.

 The majority determined that detaining someone in anticipation of trial because they are considered dangerous was not a punishment under the Constitution.

 Salerno is famous for expounding the "no set of circumstances" test.
 Challengers who bring a facial challenge to a statute claim the statute is "void on its face" and so should be declared unconstitutional.
 That is an extremely high burden, as the challenger must show that no set of circumstances exists under which the statute would be valid.

 The Court, however, recognized the well-established overbreadth doctrine, which provides a different standard for facial challenges of laws that are alleged to violate the First Amendment.

 Justice Marshall and Justice Stevens each wrote dissenting opinions.
+Marshall's dissent, joined by Brennan, broadly condemned the practice of preventive detention and described the majority opinion as illogical.
+Stevens was not willing to go quite as far because he believed there were some circumstances in which the government might constitutionally detain someone based on their future dangerousness, such as if they were known with "virtual certainty" to be about to kill a group of innocent people in the immediate future.
+Nonetheless, Stevens agreed with Marshall and said "[I]t is clear to me that a pending indictment may not be given any weight in evaluating an individual's risk to the community or the need for immediate detention.
+If the evidence of imminent danger is strong enough to warrant emergency detention, it should support that preventive measure regardless of whether the person has been charged, convicted, or acquitted of some other offense."

 Aftermath

 In October 1988, Salerno was convicted and sentenced to 70 years in prison, including a $376,000 fine, and ordered to forfeit half of the racketeering proceeds (estimated to be $30 million).
+Salerno died in prison in 1992.

+Salerno has been called "one of the most important cases in criminal procedure" because of the impact it has had on so many defendants.
+A person who is detained pretrial is far more likely to be convicted than a person who is released, often because the strain of being incarcerated coerces them into pleading guilty regardless of the merits of the case.
+For instance, one study showed that people who were detained until their case was resolved (i.e., including guilty pleas) was 92 percent.